 Are you an above average production man?
 Do you take pride in the commercials you put on the air?
 Are you looking for a good future with a good growth potential?
 Do you have a first phone license?
-If your answer is yes, then contact Box G-63.
+If your answer is yes, then contact Box C-63.
 BROADCASTING, immediately with a tape and resume.
-We have an opening in our organiza-tion for you. tion for you.
+We have an opening in our organization for you.

-If you have a first ticket, will write some copy, do a little selling in small Maryland market, write Box G-8', BROADCASTING.
+If you have a first ticket, will write some copy, do a little selling in small Maryland market, write Box G-81, BROADCASTING.